-Example: see /usr/X11R6/bin/xterm on your favorite Unix system.
-Yes, each time you start an xterm, you're the superuser (!), at least for a few moments.
+Example: see /usr/bin/passwd on FreeBSD.
+Yes, when you change your password, you're the superuser (!), at least for a few moments.

 Recall that almost everything in the Unix world that requires protection by the OS uses the file system and its permissions: